PathologyDataScience/HistomicsML2/docs/data-create.rst

     Patch size of each superpixel.
 Range is [8, 512] (default 128).

   --inputPCAModel
-    Path and filename of .pkl for PCA transformation as mounted in the data creation container. example) --inputPCAModel /${PWD##*/}/pca_model_sample.pkl
+    Path and filename of .pkl when importing a PCA transform.
+This specifies the location of the .pkl as mounted inside the docker.
+If the .pkl file was copied to the current project then --inputPCAModel /${PWD##*/}/pca_model_sample.pkl. (default - blank - generate a new PCA transform).

   --projectName
-    Name of the project directory.
-Default 'myproject'.
+    Name of the project directory (default - current working directory name).

 An important note on training, inference, and the PCA transformation:

 .. note::  HistomicsML can be used to either train new classifiers, or to apply trained classifiers to new datasets (inference).
 When doing inference it is important that features are extracted in a consistent manner from the training dataset and new dataset.

   During feature extraction a principal component analysis (PCA) transformation is applied to the features to improve speed and performance.
-This transformation can either be newly generated from the extracted features or imported from an existing dataset.
-For inference the transformation should be imported from the desired training dataset to ensure consistent feature extraction.
-For training we recommend generating a new transformation in most cases.
+This transformation can either be generated from the newly extracted features or imported from an existing dataset.
+When generating datasets for inference the PCA transformation should be imported from the training dataset that was used to develop the classifier.

   HistomicsML stores a PCA transformation as a .pkl file in the base project directory.
-These files should be managed and copied between directories as needed for re-use.
+These files should be managed and copied between directories as needed when performing inference or for re-use.

 Completed dataset